alexandrebouttier/coinmarketcap-icons-cryptos/README.md

 ## Key Features

-* Build with Node.js
-* Downloads all icons in 16x16, 32x32, 64x64 or 128x128 pixels
-* Names icons based on slug, ticker or rank
-* Always gets the latest icons in .png format
+* Download only the icons not present in the repository
 * Super simple to run :wink: